 The program is still in its initial phase and graduating its first class on Dec.
 13, 2012.
-We will be graduating 12 out of the 30 students who began the program in the Fall '11.
+We graduated 12 out of the 30 students who began the program in the Fall '11.
 In addition we have 6 students of the first cohort who used this program to get accepted into a nursing program, and 1 student who used this program to get accepted into an EMT program.
 Sadly, 1 student died in the second semester of the program.
+Four students of the first cohort have taken and passed the National Medical Interpreter Certification written exam, and are now waiting to take the verbal exam.
+We graduated 17 students out of the 29 students who began the second cohort in Fall '12.
+Of the second cohort 13 students are poised to take the National Medical Interpreter Certification written exam.